Sharp Sensitivity Analysis for Inverse Propensity Weighting via Quantile Balancing: Introduction

 This paper studies how much can be learned when unconfoundedness does not hold, but one can bound the plausible degree of unobserved confounding.
 In particular, given a ``sensitivity assumption" controlling the degree of selection, we aim to answer two questions:\\ \begin{enumerate}[label=(\arabic*),topsep=0pt,itemsep=-1ex] \item \emph{Sensitivity analysis}.
 Can we bound how much the IPW point estimate from our ``primary analysis" might change if unobserved confounding were properly accounted for? \item \emph{Partial identification}.
 Can we characterize the most informative bounds that could possibly be obtained from the sensitivity assumption with even an infinite amount of observational data? \\ \end{enumerate}

-The specific sensitivity assumption used in this paper is the ``marginal sensitivity model" of Tan \cite{tan2006}, which extends the famous Rosenbaum model \cite{RosenbaumDesign, Rosenbaum1987, rosenbaum2002} from matched-pairs studies to IPW.
-This sensitivity assumption is quite popular in causal inference; see \cite{kallus2018interval, kallus2020confoundingrobust, confounding_robust_policy_improvement, kallus_zhou2020, causal_rule_ensemble, rosenman2021designing, rosenman2020combining, soriano2021interpretable, tan2006, zsb2019} for an incomplete list of references.
+The specific sensitivity assumption used in this paper is the ``marginal sensitivity model" of \cite{tan2006}, which is a variant of Rosenbaum's famous ``$\Gamma$ sensitivity model" \citep{RosenbaumDesign, Rosenbaum1987, rosenbaum2002} that is better suited for IPW analyses.
+This sensitivity assumption is quite popular in causal inference; see \cite{tan2006, confounding_robust_policy_improvement, kallus2020confoundingrobust, kallus_zhou2020, kallus2018interval, zsb2019, causal_rule_ensemble, rosenman2020combining, rosenman2021designing, soriano2021interpretable} for an incomplete list of references.
 As we will see, it lends itself to computationally-efficient sensitivity analyses which are simple enough to explain to any practitioner comfortable with IPW.

-Recently, Zhao, Small, and Bhattacharya \cite{zsb2019} (hereafter ZSB) introduced an interpretable IPW sensitivity analysis for the marginal sensitivity model.
-Their approach, based on linear fractional programming, has been largely responsible for the recent resurgence of interest in this sensitivity assumption.
-However, they did not answer question \ref{partial_identification}, leaving open the possibility that more informative bounds could be obtained from the same data and assumptions.
-Indeed, there are no existing partial identification results for the marginal sensitivity model which can be used to benchmark a sensitivity analysis.
+Recently, Zhao, Small, and Bhattacharya \cite{zsb2019} (hereafter ZSB) introduced an interpretable IPW sensitivity analysis for the marginal sensitivity model that has been largely responsible for the recent resurgence of interest in this sensitivity assumption.
+However, they did not answer the partial identification question, leaving open the possibility that more informative bounds could be obtained from the same data and assumptions.
+Indeed, there are no existing partial identification results for the marginal sensitivity model that can be used to benchmark a sensitivity analysis.

 The first main contribution of this paper is to provide a complete answer to the partial identification question \ref{partial_identification}.
 We derive closed-form expressions for the largest and smallest values of the ``usual" estimands (e.g. average treatment effect) compatible with the marginal sensitivity assumption.
-These expressions show that the ZSB bounds are essentially always too conservative because they ignore an infinite collection of constraints implied by the distribution of observed characteristics.
-Tan \cite{tan2006} also identified these constraints, but deemed it intractable to incorporate them all in a sensitivity analysis.
-In contrast, our partial identification results show that this collection can actually be reduced to a \textit{single} constraint which is easy to incorporate.
+These expressions show that the ZSB bounds are essentially always conservative because they ignore an infinite collection of constraints implied by the distribution of observed characteristics. \cite{tan2006} also identified these constraints, but deemed it intractable to incorporate them all in a sensitivity analysis.
+In contrast, our partial identification results show that this collection can actually be reduced to a \emph{single} constraint which is easy to incorporate.